leonardocbraga/webtrekk-challenge/README.md

 ## Deployment

 The application is deployed automatically on Heroku whenever a change is commited on [Github](https://github.com/leonardocbraga/webtrekk-challenge).
+The link to application is [Webtrekk Challenge](https://leonardocbraga-webtrekk.herokuapp.com/).